integgy/highway-rush/README.md

 - Dodge Incoming Traffic: The game will feature a continuous stream of cars that users must dodge to avoid collisions.
 - Fuel Management: Players need to manage their car's fuel level, and running out of fuel will result in a game over.
 - Scoring System: Users will earn points for successfully dodging cars, and the score will increase as they survive longer.
-- Difficulty Progression: The game's difficulty will increase as time progresses, with faster traffic and more complex car patterns.
+- Difficulty Progression: The game's difficulty will increase as time progresses, with more traffic and more complex car patterns.

 ## Other Aspects of the Project